bradymholt/geekytidbits.com/_posts/2018-01-21-10-reasons-to-blog.md

 1. **Enhance career opportunities** - maintaining a blog a is a great way to impress prospective employers by demonstrating expertise and passion
 1. **Have fun tweaking** - I find it fun to maintain a blogging platform (tweaking this or that, moving to another platform, setting up tooling or scripts)
 1. **Understand better** - you understand things better when you teach them to others through a blog
-1. **Learn new things** - whether it is doing some digging to support part of a post, researching what others have posted on a subject, or asking others for help to prepare for a post, you learn new things along the way.
+1. **Learn new things** - whether it is doing some digging to support part of a post, researching what others have posted on a subject, or asking others for help to prepare for a post, you learn new things along the way
 1. **Build community** - when people leave a comment or engage through another syndicated platform you can build community and make friends
 1. **Own your content** - blogging, as opposed to posting content on other social sites, allows you to centralize and own your own content
 1. **Learn from others** - soliciting feedback on a blog allows you to learn from others